ginolatorilla/python3-template/README.md

 - Linting with `flake8` and `mypy`
 - Formatting with `yapf`
 - Test-driven development with PyTest, with mocking and code coverage support
-- Support for Pipenv with localised `virtualenv` directory
 - Ready-made template for CLI apps with argument parsing, subcommands, logging, and console colouring
 - Optional colour support for CLI with `[pretty]` flag.